 What's the difference between a pandemic and an epidemic?

-How did the new strain of coronavirus start?
+How did the COVID-19 pandemic start?

 How can I talk to my kids about coronavirus?